netgen-layouts/layouts-docs/cookbook/index.rst

 The following chapters will go through each of these extension points and detail the process of creating your own layout types, blocks, query types and so on.

-Netgen Layouts does not force or otherwise define where your configuration code, or templates live.
+Netgen Layouts does not force or otherwise define where your configuration, code, or templates live.
 The following examples will use YAML as a configuration format, but you can ofcourse use any format available in Symfony and you can place templates in folder structure that fits your needs best.
 As for templates,